conda-forge/pytorch-cpu-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `pytorch, pytorch-cpu` can be installed with `conda`:
+Once the `conda-forge` channel has been enabled, `pytorch` can be installed with `conda`:

 ```
-conda install pytorch pytorch-cpu
+conda install pytorch
 ```

 or with `mamba`:

 ```
-mamba install pytorch pytorch-cpu
+mamba install pytorch
 ```

 It is possible to list all of the versions of `pytorch` available on your platform with `conda`: